Tommy Raffo: Professional career

 Raffo was drafted in the 8th round (209th overall) by the Miami Miracle in the 1990 Major League Baseball draft.

 Raffo began his professional career with the Miracle of the Class A Florida State League, where he batted .258 with three home runs.

 Raffo played 1991 season with the Charleston Wheelers of the Class A South Atlantic League as a member of the Cincinnati Reds organization.
 He batted .277 with 13 home runs and 68 RBIs in 133 games.

 In 1992, he played with the Cedar Rapids Reds of the Midwest League.
 He batted .302 with nine home runs and 38 RBIs during the season.
 He signed with the St. Paul Saints to play the 1993 season.
 He hit .321 with 20 RBIs in 48 games.

 Coaching career

 In 1994, Raffo was named a volunteer assistant at Mississippi State.
 In the fall of 1997, he was promoted to a full-time assistant.
 In 2008, Raffo was being considered for the head coaching position at Mississippi State, but when the team decided to go with John Cohen, he was named the head coach for the Arkansas State Red Wolves baseball program.

 Raffo lead the Red Wolves to their best finish in Sun Belt Conference history going 19–9 finishing 2nd.
 As a result, he was named the 2012 Sun Belt Coach of the Year.

 On May 29, 2024, Arkansas State Athletics and Vice Chancelor for Intercollegiate Athletics Jeff Purinton announced there would be a change in leadership for the Arkansas State baseball program and that Raffo would not return.

+In 2025, Raffo was named Athletic Director for Nettleton (AR) Public Schools.